 Step 1: Build and maintain a cohesive leadership team.
 Step 2: Create Clarity, purpose, and intellectual alignment to what a healthy culture is and maintain a team of people around it.
 Step 3: Regularly communicate and model healthy culture in all the company does.
 Step 4: Reinforce clarity over and over.

-We are a general contacting company specializing first in remodeling and renovation.
+We are a general contracting company specializing first in live environment renovations.
 We strive to exceed expectations in delivering to our customers projects that are within budget, on time project schedules, little to no impacts & superior quality.

 Elements was formed around a simple challenge to serve a customer base that had specific needs that they were not able to facilitate due to their volume of work.
 Providing renovation services, Elements earned opportunities with some of the largest hospitality companies in the world.
 Legal to work in over 34 states, and Canada, Elements quickly expanded its physical footprint while engaging in increasingly more involved scopes and into hotels and senior living niches.

 The industry of hospitality is a relational one.
 The word hospitality itself is by definition a genuine, welcoming, service oriented term used in conjunction with caring for people and relationships.
 This quickly became fundamental to expanding on our approach.
-First, create an internal culture that we hire people who have common passions and afford them professional respect to be themselves while still engaged in a driven, accountable and disciplined team.
+First, create an internal culture by hiring people who have common passions, and afford them professional respect to be themselves while still engaged in a driven, accountable and disciplined team.
 Second, build relationships with clients that genuinely value not only what we do but also appreciate the increasingly more advantageous position we are both in when trust and relationship are formed.